c2hm/CampUS/Code/README.md

     Home button (default stance) : send home cmd wait for end message

-    Input distance and angle then press start to send cmd wait for end message
+    To add action : Input distance and angle add up to 10 actions
+    Then press start to send cmd
+    wait for end message

 Mode 2 : Semi-automatic